AMDphreak/tailwind-setup-instructions/README.md

-# How to use Tailwind
+# How to Set Up Tailwind

 Tailwind can be used in 2 main ways: using a public CDN (content delivery network) available online, or installing Tailwind in the project.